afshaalzubair/conways-conundrum/README.md

 # conways-conundrum

 List of features to add:
-- Openable rules/explanation menu explaining the basics of CGOL
 - Ability for user to set experimental parameters
     - Speed control to change the update_freq parameter
     - Customizable grid size